1000101cz/file_encoder/README.md

 *    long password or big file = long encrypting and decoding

-*    decrypt file create file with same name as original file (it can overwrite original file if you run this command in the same directory)
+*    decrypt file creates decoded file with same name as the original file (it can overwrite original file if you run this command in the same directory)

 Example how encryption works: